scpike/us-state-county-zip/README.md

 ## Background

 This is a download of us geographic information based on the 2000 census.
 Read through the [article here](http://mcdc.missouri.edu/webrepts/geography/ZIP.resources.html) for a better understanding of what you're getting.
+You can preview the data [here](https://www.getsyndetic.com/publish/datasets/0b2c7d29-8c07-4a44-8160-8138889bf158).

 These are "ZCTA"s, which are based on USPS zip codes but more directly relate to spacial information (I.E. you can get lat/lon boundaries for them).
 From the article: